English

 What Exactly Does Sunscreen Do?

 Sunscreen is essential to protect your skin from excessive UVA and UVB radiation from the sun.
 Creams with synthetic filters have the ability to penetrate your skin, where they absorb UV radiation and protect the skin from sun damage.
 This is also why you need to apply synthetic sunscreens well before sunbathing; it gives the filters time to penetrate the skin.
-Unfortunately, this is not entirely harmless to your health.
-Synthetic sun filters with a bad reputation are proven to be hormone-disrupting, have a high chance of causing skin irritation, and can induce free radical formation.
-This has to do with the permeability of the skin.

 The skin consists of three layers: the epidermis, the dermis, and the subcutaneous tissue (hypodermis).

-Natural Mineral Sunscreen Filters versus Synthetic Sunscreen Filters
+Natural Mineral Sunscreen Filters Versus Synthetic Sunscreen Filters

 Check the INCI List